Shinnousuke/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

 Shinnosuke (Shin) Kikuchi is a first year Ph.D. student at MIT Economics.
 His main research themes are Macroeconomics and Inequality.
-He works on a broad array of topics which overlap with labor economics, public economics, development economics, and econometrics.
+He works on a broad array of topics which overlap with Labor Economics, Public Economics, Development Economics, and Econometrics.